API-Skeletons/zf-doctrine-graphql/README.md

 * `zf-doctrine-graphql`: An array of configuration options.
 The option(s) are
   * `limit`: The maximum number of results to return for each entity or collection.

-* `zf-doctrine-graphql-query-provider`: This allows you to provide security to your top level entity queries.
-For each top level entity query a query provider is required.

 * `zf-doctrine-graphql-hydrator`: An array of hydrator configurations.
 Every entity within the tree of data you will serve through GraphQL must have a Hydrator Configuration.

 To generate configuration: